 They preserve the forest not just plant them.
 They manage all the waste and the organic decay.
 You can just see how few volunteers collect the sieve off the dead parts of the plant as much as possible in the picture given below.

 By living in meagre needs one can yet live happily.
 You need not have 6-7 buckets of water for cleaning your body.
-This place will teach you how to live in optimum usage of the environmental resources.
+This place will teach you how to live in optimum usage of the environmental resources which will help us in making the right kind of environmental changes.
 This small community lives around the Sadhana forest which is in the south-west corner may seem quite a way from many parts of Auroville.

 A non-profit organisation started by an international volunteer group with an aim to teach the local about the environmental renewal system and sustainable living.
 This has been started by Yorit and Aviram Rozin in 2003 at Auroville, India.
 And today this mission expands all around the world beyond TamilNadu.